matthias-reis/carda-gatsby/content/articles/2021/10/do-no-harm-new-album-by-arvensis.md

 ## Album facts

 Arvensis released "Do No Harm" 364 days after its predecessor "AXIS".
-The album length is unintentionally 2 hours and 57 long.
+The album length is 2 hours and 57 long.
 It consists of 50 tracks.
 Arvensis is celebrating the 10th year of creating music with it.
 Dani said to me:

 >  "What better way to celebrate than the release of a record like 'Do No Harm" – a decade into the works!"